fumiomatsuda/mfapy/README.md

 Version 057
 ----------------------------------------
-20/7/12 initializing_Rm_fitting, fit_r_mdv_scipy, fit_r_mdv_nlopt in optimizaton: Expection is newly raised to avoid error in  paralell proceccing
+20/7/12 initializing_Rm_fitting, fit_r_mdv_scipy, fit_r_mdv_nlopt in optimizaton: Expection is newly raised to avoid error in  paralell proceccing.
-20/7/13 joblib instead of pp is employed for paralell proceccing 20/7/30 Format of model definition file was updated to support external with a backward compatibility 20/7/30 load_metabolic_model_reactions in mfapyio: Support external id 20/7/30 load_metabolic_model_metabolites in mfapyio: Support external id 20/7/30 load_metabolic_model_reversibles in mfapyio: Support external id 20/7/30 load_metabolic_model_fragments in mfapyio: Support external id 20/7/30 External id data was added to Example_0_toymodel_model.txt 20/7/30 External id data was added to Example_1_toymodel_model.txt 20/7/30 show_results in metablicmodel: Output format was modified for more beautiful alignment 20/7/30 show_results in metablicmodel: "checkrss" option was added to check RSS levels of each fragment and "fitting" reactions and metabolites.
+20/7/13 joblib instead of pp is employed for paralell proceccing.
+20/7/30 Format of model definition file was updated to support external with a backward compatibility.
+20/7/30 load_metabolic_model_reactions in mfapyio: Support external id.
+20/7/30 load_metabolic_model_metabolites in mfapyio: Support external id.
+20/7/30 load_metabolic_model_reversibles in mfapyio: Support external id..
+20/7/30 load_metabolic_model_fragments in mfapyio: Support external id 20/7/30 External id data was added to Example_0_toymodel_model.txt.
+20/7/30 External id data was added to Example_1_toymodel_model.txt.
+20/7/30 show_results in metablicmodel: Output format was modified for more beautiful alignment.
+20/7/30 show_results in metablicmodel: "checkrss" option was added to check RSS levels of each fragment and "fitting" reactions and metabolites..

 If you want to learn more about ``setup.py`` files, check out `this repository <https://github.com/fumiomatsuda/mfapy>